qdrant/docs/qdrant/v0.8.x/distributed_deployment.md

 ## Raft

-Qdrant is using [Raft](https://raft.github.io/) consensus protocol to maintain consistency regarding cluster topology and the collection structure.
+Qdrant is using the [Raft](https://raft.github.io/) consensus protocol to maintain consistency regarding the cluster topology and the collections structure.

-Operation with points, on the other hand, are not going through the consensus.
+Operation with points, on the other hand, are not going through the consensus infrastructure.
-Qdrant it is not intended to have strong transaction guarantees, which allows it to perform point operations with low overhead.
+Qdrant is not intended to have strong transaction guarantees, which allows it to perform point operations with low overhead.
-In practice, it means that Qdrant does not guarantee atomic distributed updates but allows you to wait until the [operation is complete](../points/#awaiting-result).
+In practice, it means that Qdrant does not guarantee atomic distributed updates but allows you to wait until the [operation is complete](../points/#awaiting-result) to see the results of your writes.

 Collection operations, on the contrary, are part of the consensus.
 It means that all nodes should agree on what operations should be applied before the service will perform them.

-Practically, it means that if the cluster is in a transition state - either electing a new leader after the failure or starting up, the collection update operations will decline.
+Practically, it means that if the cluster is in a transition state - either electing a new leader after a failure or starting up, the collection update operations will be denied.

 You may use the cluster [REST API](https://qdrant.github.io/qdrant/redoc/index.html?v=master#tag/cluster) to check the state of the consensus.

 ## Sharding

-Collections in Qdrant consist of Shards.
+A Collection in Qdrant is made of one or several shards.
-Each shard is an independent storage of points which is able to perform all operations collection provides.
+Each shard is an independent storage of points which is able to perform all operations provided by collections.
-Points are distributed between shards according to [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm, so that shards are managing non-intersecting subsets of points.
+Points are distributed among shards according to the [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm, so that shards are managing non-intersecting subsets of points.

 During the creation of the collection, shards are evenly distributed across all existing nodes.
 Each node knows where all parts of the collection are stored through the [consensus protocol](./#raft), so if it is time to search - each node could query all other nodes to obtain the full search result.

 You can define number of shards in your create-collection request: